WICG/color-api/README.md

 No, and this is by design.
 It complicates implementation if color spaces can "stop" being supported.
 What happens with all existing colors created?

+### Define colors over an extended range

+Ths simplifies use of HDR, especially on platforms like WebGPU or WebGL which are not inherently color managed (all operatons happen in a single color space)